omjunior/CarND-Advanced-Lane-Lines/README.md

 For the **y** dimension, it is assumed that the area of interest selected spans approx. 50 meters, hence multiplying by a factor of ```50/720```.

-After the transformation the above equation is applied on the bottom-most pixel (the point closest to the car).
+After the transformation, the above equation is applied to the bottom-most pixel (the point closest to the car).

 For the car's position, it is assumed that the camera is mounted on the center of the car, so the center of the image is a good representative to the position of the car.
 So it is computed as the difference between the center of the